CorporateSoftwareAG/k8s-demo/README.md

 ## Kubernetes Setup

 1. Login to Azure Portal
-2. Run the following Commands:
+2. Open a Cloud Shell (Powershell) and run the following Commands:

 ```PowerShell
 #Define parameters